-- Project Mercury: Mercury-Redstone 2: Ham the Chimp travels into outer space.
+- Project Mercury: Mercury-Redstone 2: The chimpanzee Ham travels into outer space.

 - Cold War: Space Race: The first successful American satellite detects the Van Allen radiation belt.

-- Eight people (5 total crew from 2 aircraft and 3 on the ground) in Pacoima, California are killed following the mid-air collision between a Douglas DC-7 airliner and a Northrop F-89 Scorpion fighter jet.
+- Eight people (five total crew from two aircraft and three on the ground) in Pacoima, California are killed following the mid-air collision between a Douglas DC-7 airliner and a Northrop F-89 Scorpion fighter jet.

 - A North Sea flood causes over 1,800 deaths in the Netherlands and over 300 in the United Kingdom.

-- United Nations Security Council Resolution 90 relating to Korean War is adopted.
+- United Nations Security Council Resolution 90 relating to the Korean War is adopted.